 Glacier 3000 Ski Area Map – Click on Map to Enlarge and launch a new browser

 As Glacier 3000 name implies, this is Swiss “Glacier” skiing, at 3000-meters, almost 10,000’ in elevation.
 With such high elevation in the Alps, Glacier 3000 has a long ski season – often October to May, and spectacular views from the summit.
 What’s especially cool about the Glacier skiing here, pardon the “cool” ice pun, is the mountaintop skiing on a high plateau with vast intermediate terrain – not too steep or difficult.
-Because it’s glacial, mostly served by T-Bars.
-There is more expert and even extreme free-riding skiing as you descend from the summit back toward the base, off-piste.
-You’ll see paragliders and kite skiers launching into the wind from the summit – which is crazy!
+Because it’s glacial, and served by 3 T-Bars.

-It takes two tram rides to reach Glacier 3000 most scenic skiing on the upper mountain plateau, from the parking and bus stop at Col du Pillon to the top – Scex Rouge.
-The Devil’s Thumb rock formation is stunning, as are the views of The Matterhorn and Mont Blanc and many other 4000-meter peaks.
-Glacier 3000 ski terrain is all easy intermediate on top, about 5 well-groomed wide runs served by 3 long T-Bars, the skiing is high and heavenly despite the “devil” diable thumb references.
+It takes two tram rides to reach the summit of Glacier 3000… “Scex Rouge” summit, and the most scenic skiing on the upper mountain plateau.
+From Scex Rouge, at 9,850′, The Devil’s Thumb rock formation is stunning, as are the views of many other 4000-meter peaks.
+Glacier 3000 ski terrain is easy intermediate on the summit glacier with 5 well-groomed wide runs served by 3 long T-Bars, the skiing is high and heavenly despite the “devil” diable thumb references.

-for any level skier, on a cloudy day its tricky since you are entirely above treeline.
-Below the gently pitched summit plateau, a quad chair serves one steeper prepared Red Run on the front side (and plenty of steep off-piste terrain which warrants a ski guide).
+On a clear day, Glacier 3000 is beautiful for any level skier.
+BUT, on a cloudy or snowy day, its tricky since you are entirely above treeline.
+Occasionally, the Glacier peak will be above the clouds, which is an amazing phenomenon, skiing above the clouds!
+Below the gently pitched summit plateau, a quad chair serves one steeper prepared Red Run – 8 kilometers, on the front side.
+Plus there is hundreds of acres of mega steep off-piste terrain which warrants a ski guide.

-It’s a glacial playground at Glacier 3000 summit aside from the Peak Walk, there’s also a snow coach glacier tour, dog sledding, Nordic skiing, and winter wandering.
-Lunch at the modern summit lodge or ski the Red Run down to the mountain restaurant Refuge l’Espace chalet for traditional homemade Swiss fare of soup, Rosti, Croute with a view.
+It’s a glacial playground at Glacier 3000 summit aside from the skiing, the Peak Walk, and dining.
+There’s also a snow coach glacier tour, dog sledding, Nordic skiing, and winter wandering, all weather-permitting in this high alpine environment.

 Glacier 3000 is a truly special ski day, and can be combined in a Swiss ski safari, visiting Gstaad and their Gstaad Super Ski Region including Zweisimmen and Saanemoser.
-Glacier 3000 is on the Magic Pass along with Villars Gryon just 10-minutes away, and nearby Vercorin, Grimentz Zinal, St-Luc/Chandolin, Leukerbad, Les Marecottes, Nax Mont Noble, Anzère, Saas Fee, and many more.
+Glacier 3000 is on the Magic Pass along with Diablerets Villars Gryon just 10-minutes away, and nearby Vercorin, Grimentz Zinal, St-Luc/Chandolin, Leukerbad, Les Marecottes, Nax Mont Noble, Anzère, Saas Fee, and many more.

 Glacier 3000 Stats:

-Elevation 1300-3000, 4,265- 9,842’ – almost 7,000’ vertical
+Elevation 1300-3000, 4,265- 9,842’

 10 lifts, 16 prepared trails, 28 kilometers of slopes